Paul Frederick Foster

-Foster then served as General Manager for International Activities, Atomic Energy Commission until February 1959, when he was appointed by President Dwight D. Eisenhower as a Permanent U.S. Representative to the International Atomic Energy Agency in Vienna, Austria.
+Foster then served as General Manager for International Activities, Atomic Energy Commission, until February 1959, when he was appointed by President Dwight D. Eisenhower as a Permanent U.S. Representative to the International Atomic Energy Agency in Vienna, Austria.

 Early career

-Paul F. Foster was born on March 25, 1889 in Wichita, Kansas, the son of Congregational minister Festus Foster and Lillian C. Howe.
-Due to his father's work with the Congregationalists, he spent his childhood successively in Kansas, Utah, Oklahoma and Idaho.
-Foster graduated from the high school and entered the University of Idaho in Moscow, Idaho, where he spent one year before received an appointment to the United States Naval Academy at Annapolis, Maryland by Senator Fred Dubois of Idaho in summer 1907.
+Paul F. Foster was born on March 25, 1889, in Wichita, Kansas, the son of Congregational minister Festus Foster and Lillian C. Howe.
+Due to his father's work with the Congregationalists, he spent his childhood successively in Kansas, Utah, Oklahoma, and Idaho.
+Foster graduated from high school and entered the University of Idaho in Moscow, Idaho, where he spent one year before received an appointment to the United States Naval Academy at Annapolis, Maryland, nominated by Senator Fred Dubois of Idaho in summer 1907.

-While at the Academy, Foster was active as Business Manager of the Lucky Bag, a Naval Academy yearbook dedicated to the graduating classes and reached the rank of cadet-commander.
-While in this rank he served as commander of Midshipmen Battalion.
+While at the Academy, Foster was active as business manager of the Lucky Bag, a Naval Academy yearbook dedicated to the graduating classes and reached the rank of cadet-commander.
+While in this rank, he served as commander of the Midshipmen Battalion.

-Among his classmates were several future distinguished flag officers including four-star admirals Oscar C. Badger, John W. Reeves Jr.; vice admirals Bernhard H. Bieri, Calvin H. Cobb, Morton Deyo, Robert M. Griffin, Edward Hanson, Howard F. Kingman, Frank J. Lowry, Oliver M. Read; rear admirals Daniel J. Callaghan, Theodore E. Chandler, Robert H. English, George M. Lowry, and Harry L. Merring.
+Among his classmates were several future distinguished flag officers, including four-star admirals Oscar C. Badger, John W. Reeves Jr.; vice admirals Bernhard H. Bieri, Calvin H. Cobb, Morton Deyo, Robert M. Griffin, Edward Hanson, Howard F. Kingman, Frank J. Lowry, Oliver M. Read; rear admirals Daniel J. Callaghan, Theodore E. Chandler, Robert H. English, George M. Lowry, and Harry L. Merring.

 He graduated as Passed Midshipman with Bachelor of Science degree in June 1911 and was attached to the armored cruiser Washington, operating in the Caribbean.
-Foster served aboard Washington until December that year, when he was transferred to the newly commissioned battleship Utah under Captain William S. Benson.
-He took part in the patrol cruises with the Atlantic Fleet and was commissioned Ensign on July 10, 1911.
+Foster served aboard Washington until December that year, when he was transferred to the newly commissioned battleship Utah, under Captain William S. Benson.
+He took part in the patrol cruises with the Atlantic Fleet and was commissioned an ensign on July 10, 1911.

 In early 1914 during the Mexican Revolution, the United States decided to intervene in the fighting.
 While en route to Mexico on April 16, Utah was ordered to intercept the German-flagged steamer SS Ypiranga, which was carrying arms to the Mexican dictator Victoriano Huerta.
-Ypiranga's arrival in Veracruz prompted the United States to occupy the city and Foster at the head of his company led his sailors ashore during the fighting April 21–22, 1914.
+Ypiranga's arrival in Veracruz prompted the United States to occupy the city.
+Foster at the head of his company led his sailors ashore during the fighting April 21–22, 1914.
 For distinguished conduct in battle, he was decorated with the Medal of Honor, the United States' highest and most-prestigious decoration.